<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2312617572090101&amp;ev=PageView&amp;noscript=1">

 icon-size.svg

-Once you decide on a size for your patio the next step will be to decide on your patio materials.
-Concrete, stamped concrete, natural stone or a manufactured concrete paver.
-Do you want your patio to have a more natural look with the variation of patter you get with a natural stone such as travertine, marble or flagstone?
+Do you want your patio to have a more natural look with the variation of natural stone paver patterns such as travertine, marble, or flagstone?
 Or do you like the more uniform look of concrete products that have a consistent look throughout your backyard?

 Distance